1M0RR1V3L/simple_chat_using_socket/README.md

 * Run the client.py

 * Write your messages on terminal of client.py, or on server.py.
-* Use "tt" for close de chat.
+* Use "tt" for close the chat.